willow-ahrens/Hyperspecialize.jl/README.md

 ```

 Oh no!
 Since a `PeterNumber` is a `Number` and a `JarrettNumber` is a `Number`,
-when we try to add the two kinds of numbers it looks as if both `+` methods
-will apply, and neither is more specific.
+both `+` methods are applicable, and neither method is more specific.
+Julia has
+no way to decide which method to use, and asks the user to decide by defining a
+more specific method.

 There is a question of what role developers should play in the resolution of
 this ambiguity.